worldcoin/smtb-ceremony/README.md

 - Batch size 100, tree depth 30: [Etherscan](https://etherscan.io/address/0x03ad26786469c1F12595B0309d151FE928db6c4D#code)
 - Batch size 1000, tree depth 30: [Etherscan](https://etherscan.io/address/0xf07d3efadD82A1F0b4C5Cc3476806d9a170147Ba#code)

-The key can be seen under the `verifyingKey()` internal function of the contract where we see the variables `alfa1`, `beta2`, `gamma2` and `delta2` which correspond to the verifying keys generated above for each respective contract.
+The key can be seen under the `verifyingKey()` internal function of the contract where we see the variables `alfa1`, `beta2`, `gamma2`, and `delta2` which correspond to the verifying keys generated above for each respective contract.

 The proving key is running inside of the `semaphore-mtb` service and there is no straightforward way to verify that the production deployment of the service is using the proving key generated in this ceremony.
-However, we can infer that the correct proving key is being used because it would computationally infeasible to generate a valid proof for the on-chain verifiers otherwise.
+However, we can infer that the correct proving key is being used because it would be computationally infeasible to generate a valid proof for the on-chain verifiers otherwise.

 #### System used